-This article provides steps on how to troubleshoot and solve issues resulting in an error that appears when manually creating a backup file from the Maintenance section of the UniFi Network Controller.
-Some of the steps in this article can also help solve issues such as the Controller not creating auto-backup files at the time they are scheduled.
+This article provides steps on how to troubleshoot and solve issues resulting in an error that appears when manually creating a backup file from the Maintenance section of UniFi Network.
+Some of the steps in this article can also help solve issues such as the auto-backup files not being created at the time they are scheduled.

 Table of Contents

-The error that the Controller produces when it can't create a backup file can vary depending on the observed location of logging.
+The error produced when it can't create a backup file can vary depending on the observed location of logging.
 See examples below:

 [2018-11-27 12:02:11,709] <backup> ERROR system - Fail to create a backup for version '5.9.29' [2018-11-27 12:02:11,709] <backup> ERROR system - Info on backup error is...

 [2018-11-27 12:02:11,709] <backup> INFO system - [server backup][BACKUP] end